mvolkmann/blog/src/migrating-from-react-to-htmx.md

 1. Delete a dog.

    Hover over one of the dog rows and click the "X" icon that appears.
-   Click the "OK" button in the confirmation dialog.
+   Click the "OK" button in the confirmation dialog to approve the delete.

 ## htmx Version